stephanbrez/auto-py-env/README.md

 - Automatic terminal setup.
 - Support for both conda and mamba package managers--works if you keep mamba environments separate from conda environments.
 - Runs in specified directories only.
+- Supports self contained projects not located in your conda base environment.
 - Validation of `environment.yml` files to ensure they are safe to use.
 - Direct activation of conda environments from the command line.